Best 6 Person Tent for Group and Family Camping in 2023

 white duck Avalon 13 review

 If you’ve ever been interested in owning a canvas tent, or if you’re generally open to the idea, we would highly recommend taking the plunge and trying it out.
-White Duck is one of the leading manufacturers of canvas tents, and they make a super high quality product that’s built to last.
+White Duck is our favorite manufacturer of canvas tents, and they make a super high quality product that’s built to last.
 With proper maintenance, this tent could be the last camping tent you’ll ever need to buy.
 Plus, it’s the only tent on this list that’s made from environmentally friendly materials.

-Their Avalon is a bell shaped tent that offers a tall max height of 8’2″ and is made from heavy duty cotton canvas that’s strong, breathable, environmentally friendly, and is waterproof right out of the box.
-With a 13′ diameter, this tent has plenty of space to sleep six campers, or you can make it a glamping tent that sleep less people but can fit a queen sized air mattress or a few smaller mattresses.
+The Avalon is an amazing bell shaped tent that offers a tall max height of 8’2″ and is made from heavy duty cotton canvas that’s strong, breathable, environmentally friendly, and is waterproof right out of the box.
+With a 13′ diameter, we found there to be plenty of space to sleep six campers, or you can make it a glamping tent that sleep less people but can fit a queen sized air mattress or a few smaller mattresses.

-Even though this tent may seem like a more complex setup, it actually doesn’t take longer than any of the other ones above.
+Even though this tent may seem like a more complex setup, we think it actually doesn’t take much longer than any of the other ones above, especially once you get the hang of it.
 You simply stake out the pre-attached guylines, then prop it up with the single center pole.
 Add in the a-frame door pole, tighten the guylines, and you’re done!

 This canvas tent is perfect for people who don’t typically camp in campgrounds that have small tent pads, as it does have a larger footprint that may not be as ideal for all campgrounds.
-It’s also perfect for someone wanting a tent that will last a long time and/or someone who wants the ability to camp year-round in all four seasons regardless of rain, wind, and snow.
+We would also highly recommend it for someone wanting a tent that will last a long time and/or someone who wants the ability to camp year-round in all four seasons regardless of rain, wind, and snow.

 Specifications